 Mr. Chudd received a Bachelor of Science degree in Economics and a Master’s degree in Accounting from the Wharton School of the University of Pennsylvania, where he also received a Bachelor of Arts degree in English from the College of Arts & Sciences.
-After graduate school, Mr. Chudd practiced for four years as a Certified Public Accountant with Arthur Andersen & Co. before attending law school at the University of Southern California, where he graduated with honors in 1980.
+After graduate school, Mr. Chudd practiced for four years as a Certified Public Accountant with Arthur Andersen & Co. before attending law school at the University of Southern California, where he graduated with honors.

 Mr. Chudd has lectured and published on the subject of estate planning for professionals and laymen alike.
 Some of his publications appear below.

 In addition to the law, Mr. Chudd has always been involved in community service, having served on Boards for City of Hope and Brandeis-Bardin Institute, as well as serving as President (and Co-founder) of the Ivy League Association of Southern California and the University of Pennsylvania Alumni Association of Southern California and as Chairman of the Board of Directors of Learning With A Difference, Inc., a non-profit organization providing educational solutions for children with language-based learning disabilities.
 He presently serves on the National Board of Governors of the American Jewish Committee.